 II.
-Basis of Eligibility
+Basis of Eligibility.

-A. Asylum
+A. Asylum.

-To qualify for asylum, you must establish that you are a refugee who is unable or unwilling to return to his or her country of nationality, or last habitual residence if you have no nationality, because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
-This means that you must establish that race, religion, nationality, membership in a particular social group, or political opinion was or will be at least one central reason for your persecution or why you fear persecution.
-(See section 208 of the INA; 8 CFR sections 208 and 1208, et seq.)
+In order to qualify for asylum, you must establish that you are a refugee who is unable or unwilling to return to his or her country of nationality, or last habitual residence in the case of a person having no nationality, because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group or political opinion.
+This means that you must establish that race, religion, nationality, membership in a particular social group or political opinion was or will be at least one central reason for your persecution or why you fear persecution.
+(See section 208 of the INA; 8(CFR)sections 208 and 1208, et seq.)

-If you are granted asylum, you and any eligible spouse or child included in your application can remain and work in the United States and may eventually adjust to lawful permanent resident status.
+If you are granted asylum, you and any eligible spouse or child included in your application will be permitted to remain and work in the United States and may eventually adjust to lawful permanent resident status.
 If you are not granted asylum, the Department of Homeland Security (DHS) may use the information you provide in this application to establish that you are removable from the United States.

-B. Withholding of Removal
+B. Withholding of Removal.

-Your asylum application is also considered to be an application for withholding of removal under section 241(b) (3) of the INA, as amended.
-It may also be considered an application for withholding of removal under the Convention Against Torture if you checked the box at the top of Page 1 of the form, or if the evidence you present indicates that you may be tortured in the country of removal.
-(See 8 CFR sections 208.13(c)(1) and 1208.13(c)(1)).
+Your asylum application is also considered to be an application for withholding of removal under section 241(b)(3) of the INA, as amended.
+It may also be considered an application for withholding of removal under the Convention Against Torture if you checked the box at the top of Page 1 of the application form, or if the evidence you present indicates that you may be tortured in the country of removal.
+(See 8 CFR sections 208.13(c)(1) and 1208.13(c)(1).)
 If asylum is not granted, you may still be eligible for withholding of removal.